gadgetron/GadgetronOnlineClass/README.md

 > [link](https://github.com/gadgetron/gadgetron/wiki/Gadgetron-Hello-World)

 Since all participants are working at home on their own computer, we asked the participants to test their Ismrmrd and Gadgetron installation in advance.
-Detailed installation instructions are available [here](gt-installation.md).
+Detailed installation instructions has been summarized [here](gt-installation.md).

 Feel free to contact us and to post any inquiries on the gadegtron [forum](https://groups.google.com/forum/#!forum/gadgetron)